Frequently asked questions

 Where will I see Dr. Legha?

 Dr. Legha sees the majority of her patients virtually using doxy.me.
 She does periodically see people in person in West LA.
-For clients in Colorado, New York and New Jersey, she is not able to meet in person presently and only can see them virtually.
+For clients in Colorado, New Mexico, New York, and New Jersey, she is not able to meet in person presently and only can see them virtually.
 She offers a specialized in-home consultation service in Los Angeles, as well.
 Please inquire directly with Dr. Legha about this unique specialty service.

 Will Dr. Legha give me a stimulant, benzodiazepine, or Suboxone?